grafana/mimir/docs/configuration/config-file-reference.md

   [environment: <string> | default = "AzureGlobal"]

   # Name of the blob container used to store chunks.
 This container must be
-  # created before running cortex.
+  # created prior to execution.
   # CLI flag: -azure.container-name
   [container_name: <string> | default = "cortex"]